Pradeepreddy405/Devops_Course_preparation/02_Standard_Project_directory_Every_devops_Engineer_knows/workflow_basics.md

 ================================================

 ```

-“As a DevOps engineer, we need to work across Java, Python, and .NET applications.
+As a DevOps engineer, we need to work across Java, Python, and .NET applications.
 Our focus  should be how to build automation, containerization, CI/CD pipelines, and deployments, not on writing application code.”